joleneokamoto/website-v1/README.md

-# V1 of Personal Website
+# V1 of portfolio
+version 1 of personal website